Skip to content

 The last example contained two grouping expressions and three aggregating expressions, and yet the resulting dataframe contained six columns instead of five.
 If we look closely, the last aggregating expression mentioned two different columns: “weight” and “height”.

 Polars expressions support a feature called expression expansion.
-Expression expansion is like a shorthand notation for when you want to apply the same transform to multiple columns.
+Expression expansion is like a shorthand notation for when you want to apply the same transformation to multiple columns.
 As we have seen, the expression

 pl.col("weight", "height").mean().name.prefix("avg_")